Govar12dhan/Human-Activity-Recognization/README.md

 - Visualized results

 ## 🚀 Features
--Data preprocessing and feature engineering
+- Data preprocessing and feature engineering

--Activity classification using ML/DL models
+- Activity classification using ML/DL models

--Accuracy and performance visualization
+- Accuracy and performance visualization

--Support for adding new datasets and activity types
+- Support for adding new datasets and activity types

 ## 📂 Dataset
 The project uses the UCI HAR Dataset (or mention your own dataset if used).
 It includes data from smartphone sensors collected from multiple subjects performing daily activities.
--Activities classified:
+- Activities classified:

--Walking
+- Walking

-  -Walking Upstairs
+  - Walking Upstairs

- -Walking Downstairs
+ - Walking Downstairs

--Sitting
+- Sitting

--Standing
+- Standing

--Laying
+- Laying

  ## 🛠️ Tech Stack
--Python
+- Python

--NumPy, Pandas
+- NumPy, Pandas

--Scikit-learn
+- Scikit-learn

--TensorFlow / Keras (if deep learning used)
+- TensorFlow / Keras (if deep learning used)

--Matplotlib / Seaborn for visualization
+- Matplotlib / Seaborn for visualization

--Jupyter Notebook (for experiments)
+- Jupyter Notebook (for experiments)

 ## 📈 Model Performance
--Model	Accuracy
+- Model	Accuracy
--Logistic Regression	89.5%
+- Logistic Regression	89.5%
--Random Forest	93.2%
+- Random Forest	93.2%
--LSTM (Deep Learning)	95.6%
+- LSTM (Deep Learning)	95.6%

 (Note: Replace these with your actual results)

 ## 📊 Results
--Confusion matrix
+- Confusion matrix

--Accuracy and loss plots
+- Accuracy and loss plots

--Activity classification report
+- Activity classification report

 ## 🔧 How to Run